aramalipoor/aws-cost-saver/README.md

 ### # stop-rds-database-clusters
 Stopping RDS clusters will save underlying EC2 instance costs.
 This trick will keep track of stopped clusters in the state-file and start them again on restore.

+### # scaledown-auto-scaling-groups
+When Auto Scaling Groups are configured they might launch EC2 instances.
+This trick will set "desired", "min" and "max" capacity of ASGs to zero and keep track of original values in the state-file.

 ### # TODO
 If you know any other tricks to save some money feel free to create a Pull Request or raise an issue.